not-sekiun/not-sekiun/README.md

   </a>
 </p>

-Hi, I go by Sekiun on the internet.
+<i>Hi, I go by Sekiun on the internet.
 I'm mainly interested in cybersecurity and artificial intelligence.
-On the side I like to write electronic music and draw anime girls.
+On the side, I like to write electronic music and draw anime girls.</i>

 <details>
   <summary>Github Metrics</summary>